1chooo/object-oriented-analysis-and-design-writeups/materials/14-design-pattern-1/README.md

 - The idea of a design pattern is an attempt to standardize what are already accepted best practices.
 In principle this might appear to be beneficial, but in practice it often results in the unnecessary duplication of code.
 It is almost always a more efficient solution to use a well-factored implementation rather than a "just barely good enough" design pattern.
 - Passionate (Patterners)  force their code into this pattern and that pattern they typically miss the fact that they are more often than not INCREASING complexity rather than following Fowler's first rule of KISS (keep it simple and stupid).
 Other than that they seem like genuinely intelligent people.
 Go figure.
 - Design pattern make code obscure and difficult to understand
-- "The OVERUSE is worst thank NO USE it at all“
+- "The OVERUSE is worst thank NO USE it at all"
 - Is important to understand and use all these things, but more important is how and where to use them
 - I would also like to add that sometimes extensive use of design patterns is overkill.
 Some problems, especially if the requirements and future change is very predictable and stable, can be solved very easily without employing design patterns.
 It's also fair to say that once a developer/designer is fluent in the use of design patterns he/she can incorporate them into a solution as easily as using any other design construct.
 But this doesn't mean that the next guy who comes along and is going to maintain that project or make some changes to it has the same intimacy with design patterns as the first designer therefore we have another overkill.
 To sum up, design patterns should be used wisely and where needed and like any other tool that we have at our disposal if you try to fix everything using design patterns you're going to end up in a big mess.